tristaZero/tristaZero.github.io/content/en/homepage/about.md

 draft: false
 # role: Example Role
 avatar: images/avatar.png
-bio: SphereEx Co-Founder & CTO, Apache Member & Incubator mentor, Apache ShardingSphere PMC, AWS Data Hero, China Mulan Open Source Community Mentor, Tencent cloud TVP.<br/><br/>She used to be responsible for the design and development of the intelligent database platform of JD Digital Science and Technology.
+bio: SphereEx Co-Founder & CTO, Apache Member & Incubator Mentor, Apache ShardingSphere PMC, AWS Data Hero, China Mulan Open Source Community Mentor, Tencent Cloud TVP.<br/><br/>She used to be responsible for the design and development of the intelligent database platform of JD Digital Science and Technology.
 She now focuses on the distributed database & middleware ecosystem, and open-source community.
 Recipient of the “2020 China Open-Source Pioneer” award & the “2021 OSCAR 2021 Top Open Source Pioneer”.2021 CSDN IT Leading Personality.
 Her paper “Apache ShardingSphere:A Holistic and Pluggable Platform for Data Sharding” was published on ICDE in 2022. <br/><br/><p><a href="https://github.com/tristaZero">View My GitHub Profile</a></p>
 # organization:
 #   name: Example Organization
 #   url: https://example.com/